ionic compounds

 What will be the empirical formula for calcium fluoride?

-Group ions
+Group ions or polyatomic ions

 Some ions are compounds and contain more than one type of element.
-You will have met these ions in the past but perhaps not realised they were group ions.
-For example the sulfate ion; SO42-, ammonium ion NH4+ and hydroxide ion OH- are all compounds and contain more than one element.
-These compounds are often called polyatomic ions or simply group ions.
-They are shown below: 3d models showing the structure of several polyatomic ions or group ions.
-When working out the formula of compounds containing these ions just use the same rules as before.
+You will likely have met these ions in the past but perhaps not realised they were group ions.
+For example the sulfate ion (SO42-), ammonium ion (NH4+) and hydroxide ion (OH-) are all compounds and ions which contain more than one element.
+These ions are often called polyatomic ions or simply group ions, a few common polyatomic or group ions are shown in the image below:

 What will be the empirical formula for sodium sulfate?